We don’t have to tell you that sharing some quality time with a creature that dates back as far as the dinosaurs is pretty special.

-So it comes as no surprise that there are plenty of Bajan companies ready and waiting to take you straight to the heart of the turtle action in style.
+So it comes as no surprise that there are plenty of Bajan companies ready and waiting to take you straight to the heart of the swimming with turtles in Barbados action in style.

 Rum cocktails?
 Mandatory.
 Snorkelling a shipwreck?
 Optional.

 Before you’ve even slipped into the arrestingly blue ocean to come face-to-face with some Barbados turtles, you’ll wonder why you’ve not travelled everywhere by catamaran before.

 You’ll come away with marine life facts, local anecdotes and a memorable moment with a turtle or two.

-Chartering your own yacht, boat or catamaran – complete with captain, means your turtle encounter will come with a side-order of champagne and exclusivity.
+Chartering your own yacht, boat or catamaran – complete with captain, means your turtles in Barbados encounter will come with a side-order of champagne and exclusivity.

 Don’t worry though, you don’t need to dive to great depths to see a turtle, you might even catch sight of one from the boat deck.

 Glass bottom boats

 A favourite among those reluctant to get their feet wet, glass-bottomed boats take advantage of the clear, clear waters on the west coast.

 Perfect if you’re short on time or just want to get those sea legs established for a longer excursion.

 That said, Atlantis Submarines are a hit with young families and it’s not every day you get to board a submarine and dive to depths of 150ft.

-Educational facts will be geared towards the little ones, but that doesn’t stop you grilling the staff for turtle trivia.
+Educational facts will be geared towards the little ones, but that doesn’t stop you from grilling the staff for turtle trivia.